Table of contents:

-Another safeguard is to keep a list of your credit card providers with their contact information incase one of your credit cards get flagged, lost, or stolen.
-Carry enough cash on you as to avoid using too many ATMs.
-This eliminate possible fees for using international ATMs and helps to safeguard you from compromised ATMs.
+Another safeguard is to keep a list of your credit card providers with their contact information in case one of your credit cards get flagged, lost, or stolen.
+Carry enough cash on you to avoid using too many ATMs.
+This eliminates possible fees for using international ATMs and helps to safeguard you from compromised ATMs.

-While making travel arrangements like booking hotels and transportation beware of sites that may spoofing their appearance.
+While making travel arrangements like booking hotels and transportation beware of sites that may be spoofing their appearance.
 There have been recent incidents of malicious actors creating sites that look like AirBnB.com and Booking.com.

 Here’s 10 Internet safety tips when traveling: